MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mde-plan1-getting-started.md

 2. In the navigation bar, choose **Reports**.

 3. Select a report in the list.
-You see the following three reports:
+Reports include:

    - Threat protection report
    - Device health report